Discussing Torah matters because the Torah matters

 Weighing in at 67 verses, Genesis 24 is the biggest chapter in all of Genesis.

-Genesis––a history so epic that its every story could fill up libraries––gives this particular story in Genesis 24 more shelf space than any other chapter.
+Genesis is a history so epic its every story could fill up libraries, yet Genesis 24 is given more shelf space than any other chapter.
 It tells of a servant’s mission to find a bride for his masters son.
-Why does this story deserve so much real estate in a book so grandiose as Genesis?
+Why does this story deserve so much real estate in a book as grandiose as Genesis?

 Who is Eliezer?